fangshuye/NMA-two-arms-sample-size/README.md

    - TE: treatment effect size (log odds ratio) between treat1 and treat2
    - seTE: standard error of the estimated TE

+2. app.R
+   Main function for R shiny app.
+To run it successfully, SolveSampleSize.R is needed.

+3. SolveSampleSize.R
+   Contains functions used for solve the optimization problems.